 If you or a loved one has suffered injuries as a result of an accident caused by a driver not paying attention, you may have been faced with an immense amount of losses and require representation.
 These losses include medical bills, loss of wages, future medical expenses, and loss of future employment.

-With over 75 years of combined experience, you can trust that a personal injury lawyer at The Law Place in Sarasota will help you through the legal process and win you the compensation you need to help cancel these losses.
+With over 75 years of combined experience, you can trust that a car accident lawyer at The Law Place in Sarasota will help you through the legal process and win you the compensation you need to help cancel these losses.
 You do not have to suffer alone through this.
 No amount of money will ever take away the pain or suffering felt but being able to hold a party liable for your injuries can earn you the justice you need.

 Our attorneys in Sarasota are happy to answer any inquiries you may have in a free case consultation.
 Our practice areas include Sarasota and the rest of Florida.
 We are available 24 hours a day, seven days a week in Sarasota.
 Contact us today for a free consultation on (941) 444-4444.